Royce White: 2012–2013

-Following the reconciliation, a USA Today story detailed White's situation.
+A February 8 story in USA Today story explained White's situation.
 Although White endured 20 flights for travel during his season at Iowa State, the Rockets' NBA schedule called for 98 flights.
-White had attempted to cope with travel in college through use of Benadryl and Xanax, but found both reduced his energy level, although it never showed in his statistical output.
-White cited that his concern for the increased number of flights and long term use of these types of medication could lead to dependence and addiction (which is common concern and a point of consensus concern regarding benzodiazepines in the medical community.
-White likened mental health conditions to a day-to-day physical injury in which symptoms can be dynamic and unclear, but support and policy should be adequately proactive).
+White had attempted to cope with travel in college through the use of Benadryl and Xanax, but found that both reduced his energy level.
+White stated that he was concerned that the increased number of flights and the long-term use of the medications could lead to addiction.

 On March 21, White announced via Twitter that following professional medical advice of team doctors along with his doctors, he would no longer be playing for the Vipers.
-White claimed "there were things that needed to be addressed and now is a good time."
-After missing three road games to Indiana and Pennsylvania, White returned to the Vipers for their final six games, which were all home games, but he did not anticipate participating in the "hectic" playoff schedule.

-When the Vipers began the playoffs on the road against the Maine Red Claws on April 11, White did not travel with the team.
-The Vipers went on to sweep all three playoff series and win the 2013 championship, but White did not play with the team.
+After missing three road games to Indiana and Pennsylvania, White returned to the Vipers for their final six games.
+The Vipers went on to sweep three playoff series and win the 2013 championship, but White did not play in the playoffs.
 Over the course of the season, White traveled using a bus provided by the Rockets for 15 road games.